-When the iSER Layer at the initiator receives the SendSE or the SendInvSE Message containing the SCSI Response PDU, it SHOULD invalidate the local mapping that associates the ITT to the local STag(s).
-The iSER Layer MUST ensure that all local STag(s) associated with the ITT are invalidated before invoking the Control\Notify Operational Primitive to notify the iSCSI Layer of the SCSI Response PDU.
+When the iSER Layer at the initiator receives the SendSE or the SendInvSE Message containing the SCSI Response PDU, it should invalidate the local mapping that associates the ITT to the local STag(s).
+The iSER Layer MUST ensure that all local STag(s) associated with the ITT are invalidated before notifying the iSCSI Deleted: invoking the Layer of the SCSI Response PDU by invoking the Control_Notify Operational Primitive qualified with the SCSI Response.